 - Rinse the affected area: Run the burn under a low pressure stream of cold water for at least 10 minutes.

 - Bandage the area: Very loosely wrap the affected area in gauze or a bandage.

 Even if you aren’t sure if your burn was caused by a chemical, it’s better to be safe than sorry.
 No matter what, avoid touching or scratching the injured area, and take extra care not to rub your eyes after cleaning off the burn.
 You really don’t want those chemicals spreading to your eyes.

 If your eyes come in contact with the chemicals, the burn had penetrated through the outer layer of skin, or if you are displaying signs of shock like shallow breathing, lightheadedness, or pale skin, seek medical care immediately.
 If you can, bring the chemical container with you or note the name of the substance in order to help the medical professionals know what treatment to give you.

-If you or a loved one has suffered a chemical burn due to someone else’s negligence, contact the San Antonio burn injury lawyers at the Wyatt Law Firm, Ltd. Our attorneys have been protecting the rights of our clients for over two and a half decades, and understand how to secure our clients the compensation they deserve.
+If you or a loved one has suffered a chemical burn due to someone else’s negligence, contact the San Antonio burn injury lawyers at the Wyatt Law Firm, PLLC.
+Our attorneys have been protecting the rights of our clients for over two and a half decades, and understand how to secure our clients the compensation they deserve.
 Visit our website for a free case consultation, or give us a call at (210) 702-2162 to set up a meeting with one of our burn injury attorneys.